-- Cash and cash equivalents, investments in term deposits, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Fair value of quoted equity securities at FVOCI and equity instruments at FVTPL is derived from quoted market prices in active markets. - Fair value of unquoted securities at FVOCI and equity instruments at FVTPL is estimated using appropriate valuation techniques. - Loans granted to LNG companies are non-derivative financial assets with determinable payments that are not quoted in an active market.
-After initial measurement, such financial assets are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method, less impairment.
-These financial assets are considered to have low credit risk, and thus the impairment provision calculated based on 12 months of expected losses is considered immaterial.
-The credit risk has not increased significantly since the initial recognition and is considered low. - As at 31 December 2023, the carrying amounts of such receivables are not materially different from their calculated fair values. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
+- Cash and cash equivalents, investments in term deposits, trade and other receivables, trade and other payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Loans and borrowings and investments in deposits are carried at amortized cost and their carrying amounts approximate their fair values. - Fair value of quoted equity securities at FVOCI and equity instruments at FVTPL is derived from quoted market prices in active markets. - Fair value of unquoted securities at FVOCI and equity instruments at FVTPL is estimated using appropriate valuation techniques. - Loans granted to LNG companies are non-derivative financial assets with determinable payments that are not quoted in an active market. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
 Derivatives are valued based on market valuation provided by the respective financial institution.

-37 FAIR VALUES OF FINANCIAL INSTRUMENTS (CONTINUED)
+40 FAIR VALUES OF FINANCIAL INSTRUMENTS (CONTINUED)